Showing posts with label Software - Utilities. Show all posts

 Who needs Chrome?

-Do you need a fully-featured web browser for your Atari computer?
+Do you require a fully-featured web browser for your Atari computer?
 NetSurf is an excellent choice and something I've enjoyed using for well over a year.
-You will need a decent spec and one that runs MiNT OS (check out my own virtual Falcon).
+You will need a decent spec running MiNT OS (check out my virtual Falcon).
 To download NetSurf (click here) and for the bleeding-edge builds (click here).
-Enjoy!!

 Monday, February 08, 2016